GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 * Greek official says swap offer take-up tops 85 pct

-* Euro set for best day vs U.S. dollar in two weeks
+* Euro on course for best day vs dollar in a month

 * Hopes for good U.S. payroll report fuel risk-taking

-* Oil, gold rise; U.S., German govt bonds slip (Recasts lead, updates with closing Wall Street levels)
+* Oil, gold rise; U.S., German govt bonds slip (Updates U.S. market action after Greek swap deadline)

 By Richard Leong

-NEW YORK, March 8 Global stocks enjoyed their best day in more than two months on Thursday and the euro rebounded as the deadline on a Greek private debt swap passed with signs the deal would go through, sparing Greece a chaotic default.
+NEW YORK, March 8 Global stocks were on track for their best day in nearly two months on Thursday and the euro rebounded as the deadline on a Greek private debt swap passed with signs that the deal would go through, sparing Greece a chaotic default.

 Expectations of a solid U.S. payrolls report for February on Friday also fueled appetite for oil and other growth-sensitive commodities and sparked selling of safe-haven U.S. and German government debt.